jguelat/R-GIS/README.md

-# R-GIS
+# Spatial Data Processing with R

-Spatial Data Processing with R
+Course given at the Swiss Ornithological Institute in January 2023 (Sempach).